 There is no limit to how much money you can make or how fast you can increase your earnings as an entrepreneur, and this allows for the potential of financial freedom.
 Not only can entrepreneurs attain whatever degree of earnings they pursue, but they can also build businesses that create passive recurring revenue, or location-independent business that bring in sales every day, even when the founder is out of office on vacation.
 What more could we want for our kids than limitless potential and a life of freedom to do what they want and pursue their dreams without financial worries?

 Lifelong Skills to Succeed

 The entrepreneurial skillset isn’t only useful in business; the skills entrepreneurs develop are transferrable to almost every other area of a person’s life and career.
 Entrepreneurs learn and master everything from time management to delegation to perseverance to critical analysis and so much more, and these are just a few of the skills that carry over into the many other aspects of their lives.

 Teach Them About Money

 Young entrepreneurs have a very real experience learning the value of a dollar, and how money works in general.
-Teaching our children about money is a great way to prepare them for the real-world, as well as for success as an entrepreneur.
-A great way to encourage entrepreneurship and teach kids about money is to let them be an integral decision-maker in their own finances.
+Teaching our children about money is a great way to prepare them for the real world, as well as for success as an entrepreneur.
+A great way to encourage entrepreneurship and teach kids about money is to let them be an integral decision-makers in their own finances.

 Talk to Them about Market Opportunities